 Tuition, fees, room, and board charges for the first semester are due and payable by August 1.

 Calculating the Amount to Pay or Finance

-To calculate the amount a family needs to finance, start with the charges above, subtracting deposits paid and the award amounts listed on the Financial Aid Award Letter, if the award has been made.
+To calculate the amount a family needs to finance, start with the charges above, subtracting deposits paid and the award amounts listed on the Financial Aid Award Letter on Connect2U, if the award has been made.
 Do NOT subtract Federal Work-Study funds, as they are not applied to the student account.
 Financing can be any combination of single payments, payments through a payment plan, or additional parent or student loans, above and beyond the Award Letter.
 Click here for further loan information.
 Many families budget to use a payment plan for some or all of the required amount in order to minimize the amount of borrowing.